 Photographers and movie makers use large backdrops to bring focus to the main object.
-You can use the similar design principle into your cottage garden.
+You can use a similar design principle in your cottage garden.

-You can use backdrops in your gardens such as hedges, rustic fence or wall to bring the attention back to plant or shrub.
-These large backdrops also help add vividness and diversity of appearance in your garden.
+You can use backdrops in your gardens such as hedges, rustic fences,s or walls to bring the attention back to plants or shrubs.
+These large backdrops also help add vividness and diversity of appearance to your garden.

 Keep Natural Contours

 It is inevitable that your garden will have its own natural contours.
 And you may design your garden in a way to make these contours to your advantage.

 For example, if you have a little hilly slope in your yard then rather than making it flat, you can add stairs that will make it look different.

 You may add irregular-shaped garden beds and paths which will make your garden look natural and not man-made.
 These non-uniform and irregular paths will make your visitors explore all parts of your garden.

 You may also add diversity to your pathway by including various pathway ideas for a cottage which includes a combination of soft and hard surfaces such as gravel or wood chips and concrete.
 These are low maintenance pathways, unlike grass pathways which require regular mowing.